Route Handlers

 }

-TypeScript Warning: Although Response.json() is valid, native TypeScript types currently shows an error, you can use NextResponse.json() for typed responses instead.
+TypeScript Warning: Response.json() is only valid from TypeScript 5.2.
+If you use a lower TypeScript version, you can use NextResponse.json() for typed responses instead.

 For example: